Locally analytic vector bundles on the Fargues-Fontaine curve: Introduction

 As we shall explain in the article, these ideas are closely related to the decompletion of $(\varphi,\Gamma)$-modules, especially in the case $K_{\infty}=K_{\cyc}$.
 This is not too surprising, because such $(\varphi,\Gamma)$-modules are also obtained by a Sen theory type of idea through the theorem of Cherbonnier and Colmez in \cite{CC98}, and further, these objects relate to $\D_{\Sen}$ and $\D_{\dif}^{+}$ in a similar way.
 In fact, Theorem A is equivalent to the Cherbonnier-Colmez theorem on decompletion of $(\varphi,\Gamma)$-modules (after inverting $p$).
 Our proof is not independent from the ideas of Cherbonnier-Colmez, since we still use their trace maps in our arguments.
 However, it is logically different - more on this below.

-First, let us discuss an application of Theorem A. We give a geometric reinterpertation of Berger's work on $p$-adic differential equations and filtered $(\varphi,N)$-modules \cite{Be08B}.
-In that article, Berger relates between $(\varphi,\Gamma)$-modules with locally trivial connection and invariants of $p$-adic Hodge theory.
-It turns out that the constructions appearing there can be made to work on a sheaf theoretic level on $\mathcal{X}$ in a way which is reminiscient of the Riemann-Hilbert correspondence.
-It can be described as follows.
+First, let us discuss an application of Theorem A, which was a major source of motivation for this work.
+We give a geometric reinterpertation of Berger's work on $p$-adic differential equations and filtered $(\varphi,N)$-modules (\cite{Be08B}).
+In that article, Berger establishes several results regarding de Rham $(\varphi,\Gamma)$-modules (for example, these $(\varphi,\Gamma)$-modules arising from de Rham $p$-adic Galois representations).
+To such a $(\varphi,\Gamma)$-module $D$, Berger associates another $(\varphi,\Gamma)$-module $\N_{\dR}(D)$ (a so called $p$-adic differential equation), and a $\overline{K}$-vector space of solutions

+where $\mathcal{R}_{L}$ is the Robba ring with respect to $L$.
+The following results can be derived from the main results of \cite{Be08B}, for $D$ a de Rham $(\varphi,\Gamma)$-module: